PrincetonUniversity/a100_workshop/06_cupy/README.md

 # CuPy

 [NumPy](https://numpy.org) is a Python library for numerical computing on CPUs.
-[CuPy](https://cupy.dev) is a drop-in replacement for NumPy on GPUs:
+[CuPy](https://cupy.dev) is a drop-in replacement for NumPy on GPUs.

 NumPy code runs on CPUs: